jpaulm/javafbp/README.md

 Building
 ---

-For building the project simply run the followng command:
+For building the project simply run the following command:

     mvn package